 Please read: Breakthroughs in Solar

 Solar Rooftop and Community Solar; Net Metering

-[1- rooftop photovoltaic array 2- home battery (optional home energy storage) 3- energy converter to produce usable electricity for the home from the solar energy 4- municipal grid (the home can sometimes send energy generated from its solar PV panels to the grid, in addition to continuing to receive electricity from the grid, see the passages on net metering below)]
+1- rooftop photovoltaic array 2- home battery (optional home energy storage) 3- energy converter to produce usable electricity for the home and battery from the solar energy 4- municipal grid (the home can sometimes send energy generated from its solar PV panels to the grid, in addition to continuing to receive electricity from the grid, see the passages on net metering below)

 The most readily accessible form of solar power for most people is solar rooftop PV or PV arrays within a convenient location somewhere on a property.
 Solar PV panels are becoming increasingly more affordable for property owners.